ibexa/documentation-developer/docs/tutorials/generic_field_type/3_register_point2d_as_a_service.md

 ## Add a Form Mapper Interface

-The FormMapper adds the Field definitions into Symfony forms by `add()` method.
+The FormMapper adds the Field definitions into Symfony forms using the `add()` method.
 You will add it to be able to edit the fields later on.
 For more information about the FormMappers see [Field Type form and template](../../api/field_type_form_and_template.md).

 First add a `FieldValueFormMappperInterface` interface (`EzSystems\RepositoryForms\FieldType\FieldValueFormMapperInterface`) to Field Type definition in the `src/FieldType/Point2D/Type.php`.

 Next add a `mapFieldValueForm()` with the following arguments:

-- Name of the property the field value will map to: `value`
+- Name of the property the Field value will map to: `value`
-- Type of the field: `Point2DType::class`
+- Type of the Field: `Point2DType::class`
 - Custom options: `required` and `label`

 Final version of the Type class should have the following statements and functions: